Vaccine research. How do you sort through all of the research on vaccines and determine which is true, and which is false?

 - Vaccination: The Hidden Truth (YouTube)

 The information I’ve gained from researching the above is what I’ve found most valuable to me so far.
 There’s more information on other aspects of the vaccine issue, such as the lack of proper testing of vaccines, the major flaws with the studies performed by the manufacturers, and their lack of liability.
-There’s the issue of waning protection or having no protection at all (vaccine failure)… There’s post-vaccination viral shedding and asymptomatic transmission, antibodies not indicating immunity, germ theory vs. terrain theory, Th1 and Th2 immune responses, etc. You will come across all of this if you can make it a priority to invest the time.
+There’s the issue of waning protection or having no protection at all (vaccine failure)… There’s post-vaccination viral shedding and asymptomatic transmission, antibodies not indicating immunity, germ theory vs. terrain theory, adaptive vs cell-mediated immunity, etc. You will come across all of this if you can make it a priority to invest the time.

-Overwhelmed?
-I’m sorry.
 Take a step back and just take a look at the CDC schedule.
 Is your child due for another round of shots any time soon?
 Make sure you know which ones are coming up and focus on those.
 Take one vaccine and the corresponding diseases.
 E.g. DTaP and Diptheria, Tetanus, and Pertussis.
 Learn about the ingredients.
 Learn about the diseases and their history.
 Learn about effective remedies.
-For example:

 One ingredient in DTaP is aluminum, which is neurotoxic and linked to several neurological disorders and autoimmunity.
 There is more aluminum in one DTaP vaccine than is documented as being safe for a 2 month old child.
 Pertussis (whooping cough) can be scary in young infants, but is typically a mild illness in older children.
 Mortality from whooping cough declined dramatically prior to the introduction of the vaccine.
 It’s also been found that high doses of vitamin C can reduce the length and severity of the disease.

-Write the information out for yourself and keep it documented with links.
+Write or type out the information for yourself and keep it documented with links.
 (Side note: Make sure you know which vaccine your doctor’s office plans to administer – there are combination shots that contain DTaP plus other vaccines, like Pentacel or Pediarix.)

 Some additional insight on my personal experience in researching vaccines: